khider/coral-visualization/README.md

 ## Features:

-✅ Use of NOAA Paleoclimate API to retrieve dataset
+✅ Use of NOAA Paleoclimate API to retrieve a dataset
 ✅ Time-series visualization of coral records
 ✅ Customizable plots for publication-ready figures